mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Establishing a Connection (Internal Implementation)
 ---------------------------------------------------

-Before a ``Connection`` can be marked as "available", it must be “established”.
+Before a ``Connection`` can be marked as "available" or "in use", it must be established.
 This process involves performing the initial handshake, handling OP_COMPRESSED, and performing authentication.

 .. code::